Resurrecting Gravitational Vector Modes and their Magnetogenesis: Introduction

 However, there are two main issues with this mechanism.
 First, an explanation for the origin of this seed MF and its strength is still needed.
 Second, for such a dynamo mechanism to work, it needs to be very efficient in amplifying a tiny seed field.
 This could be possible for a system such as the Milky Way where, even if we start with an extremely small seed field ( $B_\mathrm{seed}\sim10^{-30}$G), assuming maximum efficiency of the dynamo mechanism can explain the $\sim\mu$G field observed.
 However, this cannot explain the case for MFs found in high-redshift galaxies~\cite{MF_HighREdshift1,MF_HighRedshift2,MF_HighRedshift3,MF_HighRedshift4}.
 The latter did not have enough time to go through as many revolutions as low-redshift galaxies, and so $B_\mathrm{seed}$ cannot be amplified to reach the $\mu$G level observed in them.
 If these two types of galactic MFs have the same origin, then $B_\mathrm{seed}$ should be $\sim10^{-14}$ G, making it slightly difficult to justify.

 In order to solve these two problems, one would need a magnetogenesis mechanism that explains the origin of a seed MF with magnitude $B_\mathrm{seed}\sim 10^{-14}$ G. One proposition at astrophysical epochs is called the Biermann-battery mechanism\footnote{A similar mechanism was proposed in~\cite{Turbulant_Dynamo}.}~\cite{Biermann,Dynamo_DOLGINOV,Review1}.
 Explained briefly, this mechanism occurs in a plasma when its non-uniform rotation creates a misalignment between electron density and pressure (or temperature) gradients (see section 4 of~\cite{Dynamo_DOLGINOV}).
 This misalignment acts as a source for the time evolution of MFs, thus creating their seed.
 In its original form, the Biermann-battery mechanism applies to very small (comoving) scales (1-10 kpc), and the resultant $B_\mathrm{seed}\sim 10^{-25}-10^{-24}$ G, making it marginally suitable to explain galactic scale MFs~\cite{Dynamo_Kronberg,Review1}.
 More recently, the authors of~\cite{Biermann_Yacine} made substantial improvements on previous works~\cite{Biermann_Flitter,Biermann_Naoz} and showed that, under certain initial conditions, this mechanism could be extended to galactic clusters scales (0.1-1 Mpc).
-However, it remains to be shown whether this mechanism could be further extended to larger scales as observed by electromagnetic cascades of blazars (see section 2 of~\cite{Review2}).
+However, it remains to be shown whether this mechanism could be further extended to larger scales as observed by electromagnetic cascades of blazars (see section 2 of~\cite{Review2}).\footnote{After finishing the work presented here, it was shown later in~\cite{Garg:2025mcc} the possibility of generating MFs in voids using classical electromagnetism.}